Yankees vs. Astros Player Props Betting Odds

 Torres Stats

-- Torres will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .350 with three doubles, a walk and an RBI.
+- Torres hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .368 with two doubles, a walk and an RBI.

 Torres Recent Games